lebrunthibault/Protocol-0-backend/README.md

 Doing hotkey detection in python didn't work as well, that's why I kept this (windows) dependency.

-In the 'standard' way of executing cli commands via ahk, we usually follow these steps :
+In the 'standard' way of executing backend code via ahk, we usually follow these steps :
 - hotkey pressed
-- ahk executes a python script using the `cli.py` command line (using [click](https://click.palletsprojects.com/en/8.0.x/))
+- ahk dispatches a GET request to the gateway http server
-- the click cli command calls the backend (over MIDI)
+- the gateway route calls the backend (over MIDI)
 - the backend code executes, potentially forwarding the command to the script
-- In this last case the ahk will in the end trigger a script command (like 'loop the current scene') (a bit complex but it's the only way really
+- In this last case the ahk will in the end trigger a script command (like 'ToggleSceneLoopCommand') (a bit complex but fast)

 ### commands
 body of the click commands